quantombone/exemplarsvm/README.md

-To run ExemplarSVM on a cluster, first make sure you have a cluster, use an ssh-based launcher such as my [warp_scripts](https://github.com/quantombone/warp_scripts) github repository.
+To run ExemplarSVM on a cluster, first make sure you have a cluster, use an ssh-based launcher such as my [warp_scripts](https://github.com/quantombone/warp_scripts) github project.
 I have used warp_starter.sh at CMU (using WARP cluster) and sc.sh at MIT (using the continents).

 ---